Sample Gift Plans

 Donor 3

-Tom and Wilma wanted to make a gift to Lindner Center of HOPE in addition to their annual support – a commitment that would make a lasting impact on the organization their whole family loves.
+Tom and Wilma wanted to make a gift to Lindner Center of Hope in addition to their annual support – a commitment that would make a lasting impact on the organization their whole family loves.

 But how to do it?
 They can’t afford to give away large sums while they’re alive, and their children are counting on receiving most of their estate.
 Their financial advisor came up with the creative solution.
 He had been looking over the annual statements from their IRAs and retirement plans.